openworm/owmeta/docs/process.rst

 Access control
 ~~~~~~~~~~~~~~~~~
 Write access to data in the project has been inconsistent between various data sources in the project.
+Going forward,
-Going forward, write access to OpenWorm databases should be restricted to authenticated users to forestall the possibility of malicious tampering.
+write access to OpenWorm databases should be restricted to authenticated users to forestall the possibility of malicious
+tampering.

+One way to accomplish this would be to leverage GitHub's fork and pull model with the data as well as the code.
+This would
+require two things:

+1. Instead of remote hosting of data, data is local to each copy of the library within a local database
+2. A serialization method dumps a new copy of the data out to a flat file each time a database write occurs,
+enabling all users of the library to contribute their modifications to the data back to the PyOpenWorm project via
+GitHub

+A follow on to #2 is that the serialization method would need to preserve the ordering of data elements and write in
+some plain text format so that a simple diff on GitHub would be able to illuminate changes that were made.

 Storage options
 ~~~~~~~~~~~~~~~

+Evaluation of possible remote storage options was conducted.
+However, the following would be problematic for the open source maintenance of the data, therefore exploring local storage options will be preferred going forward.

 Physical storage
 +++++++++++++++++++